concur/developer.concur.com/api-reference/direct-connects/hotel-service.markdown

 **NOTE:** Concur currently expects total room price for more-than-one night stays!

+**NOTE:** Currently AmountAfterTax is used for nightly price calculation and display on Hotel Search Results page.

 RoomStay level nodes are used for individual hotels.

 Individual rates must have RoomType, RatePlan, and RoomRate nodes.
 Multiple